Texas ready to face Kansas State, honor senior class - NewsBreak

 Linebacker Luke Brockermeyer is out for the Kansas State game after injuring his knee in practice; QB Hudson Card (ankle) and LB DeMarvion Overshown (foot) will both be game day decisions.

-Kickoff is set for 11am at Royal-Texas Memorial Stadium.Copyright 2021 Nexstar Media Inc. All rights reserved.
+Kickoff is set for 11 a.m. at Royal-Texas Memorial Stadium on FOX.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to KXAN Austin.